Giskard-AI/giskard-hub/script-docs/index.rst

 Welcome to Giskard!
 This section will help you understand what Giskard is, choose the right offering for your needs, and get started quickly.

-* **Giskard Hub** - Our enterprise platform for team collaboration and continuous red teaming
+* **Giskard Hub** – Our enterprise platform for LLM agent testing with team collaboration and continuous red teaming, offering both a user-friendly UI for business users and a powerful SDK for technical users
-* **Open Source** - Our open-source Python library for LLM testing and evaluation
+* **Open Source** - Our open-source Python library for LLM testing and evaluation, offering only an programmatic interface
 * **Open Research** - Our open-source research on AI safety and security

 .. tip::

-   If you're not sure which Giskard offering is right for you, check out the :doc:`start/comparison` guide.
+   If you're not sure which Giskard offering is right for you, check out the :doc:`/start/comparison` guide.

 Giskard Hub
 -----------

-**Giskard Hub** is a platform for team collaboration and continuous red teaming.
-It provides a set of tools for testing and evaluating LLMs, including:
+**Giskard Hub** is our enterprise platform for LLM agent testing with advanced team collaboration and continuous red teaming.
+It provides a set of tools for business users and developers to testi and evaluate Agents in production environments, including:

-* Team collaboration - Multiple users working together on testing and evaluation
+* **Team collaboration** - Real-time collaboration with shared workspaces, collaborative annotation workflows, and role-based access control for seamless team coordination
-* Continuous red teaming - Automated threat detection and response
+* **Continuous red teaming** - Continuous threat detection for new vulnerabilities with automated scanning and monitoring capabilities
-* Access control - Manage who can see what data and run which tests
+* **Access control** - Manage who can see what data and run which tests across your organization
-* Dataset management - Centralized storage and versioning of test cases
+* **Dataset management** - Centralized storage and versioning of test cases for consistent testing
-* Security - Track security vulnerabilities and business logic failures
+* **Custom failure categories** - Define and categorize your own failure types beyond standard security and business logic issues
+* **Enterprise compliance features** - 2FA, audit logs, SSO, and enterprise-grade security controls
+* **Custom business checks** - Create and deploy your own specialized testing logic and validation rules
-* Alerting - Get notified when issues are detected
+* **Alerting** - Get notified when issues are detected with configurable notification systems

 .. grid:: 1 1 2 2